Earth Data Store

 Supercluster Co-investment - $1.7M

-The remote sensing sector is poised for enormous growth due to the volume of spectrally rich data sets that are now becoming accessible at a global scale.
-Temporal resolutions of geospatial information is increasing at an unprecedented rate, generating trillions of unique measurements (i.e., pixels) and Terabytes of data each day.
+The remote sensing sector is poised for enormous growth due to the volume of rich data sets that are now becoming accessible at a global scale.
+The frequency of satellite images of the Earth is also increasing at unprecedented rates, generating trillions of unique measurements (i.e., pixels) and Terabytes of data each day.

-UrtheCast, in collaboration with Sparkgeo, Microsoft, the University of British Columbia, the University of Victoria, Geoscience BC, will address this challenge by developing the Earth Data Store (EDS).
-EDS will provide unparalleled access to standardized temporal and spatial earth observation data and develop industry-specific applications that will allow end-users to see how a region evolves over time using visual interactive maps and running deep learning algorithms.
+UrtheCast, in collaboration with Sparkgeo, Microsoft, the University of British Columbia, the University of Victoria are Geoscience BC, are addressing this challenge with the development of the Earth Data Store project.
+This project will provide unparalleled access to standardized terrestrial and spatial earth observation data and develop industry-specific applications that will allow end users to see how a region evolves over time using visual interactive maps and running deep-learning algorithms.

-In this first phase, the Earth Data Store tackles the normalization problems of data, particularly with data generated from multiple sensors, which can consume up to 80% of the analysis preparation.
-It is expected this project will support the growth of companies delivering big data/geospatial analytics products and information services, a global market estimated to be worth $10B.
+In this first phase, the Earth Data Store tackles the normalization problems of data, particularly with data generated from multiple sensors, which can consume up to 80 per cent of the analysis preparation.
+It is expected this project will support the growth of companies delivering big data/geospatial analytics products and information services to a global market estimated to be worth $10B.

-The project will look at a number of highly relevant use cases, including the assessment of risk related to climate change and extreme weather events.
-Better access to and understanding of available data will enable researchers, businesses, and government agencies to make informed decisions on a wide array of key environmental issues.
+The project is looking at relevant use cases, including the assessment of risk related to climate change and extreme weather events.
+Better access to and understanding of available data will enable researchers, businesses and government agencies to make informed decisions on a wide array of key environmental issues.